 Dr. Luo’s primary scholarly interest centers on population aging and welfare state within a global context.
 Her current research examines political economy and long-term care policies and practices from a cross-national and comparative perspective.
 Her current research agenda can be divided into three parts--the first part examines the impact of neoliberalism on income security, long-term supports and services, and moral culture toward the elderly in capitalist societies in the East and the West; the second part specifically focuses on how Chinese welfare policies for the elderly have evolved in the past decades under the leadership of Chinese Communist Party within the political economic framework of "Socialism with Chinese Characteristics;" the third part is dedicated to the search for an alternative model of economic development and welfare state to care for the increasing size of the elderly and other vulnerable populations in the developing world, departing from the neoliberal model promoted and imposed by the west.

 Dr. Luo’s teaching interests include Classical Sociological Theories, Sociology of Aging, and Contemporary Chinese Society.
 She aims to fuse theory and practice and fosters interactive learning.
 Service learning is a core component of her courses, which helps the students connect what they learn in class and from the books with what is going on in the local communities.

 Dr. Luo also brings her students to the larger global community.
 She leads a global learning course entitled Changing China: Culture, Community, and Citizenship on a yearly basis.
 Through intensive reading, writing, traveling, and field research, students are guided to examine the basic dynamics of contemporary Chinese politics and society, explore the complexities of power at the local level, and understand how Chinese people define and remake their communities in the face of both rapid change and surprising continuity.

-Dr. Luo is a dedicated yogi and Tai Chi practitioner.
-She also enjoys reading, intellectual conversations, tea drinking, mountain hiking, making and appreciating art, and traveling around the world.
-Her mantra is to learn something new every day.
+Dr. Luo also enjoys different forms of meditation, reading, intellectual conversations, tea drinking, mountain hiking, making and appreciating art, and traveling around the world.

 Peer Review Journal Articles and Book Chapters (Since 2011)